Home of The Atlanta Preservation Center

 With assistance and generosity from L.P.
 Grant’s descendents, dedicated individuals and organizations, and a cadre of skilled crafts people, the house is being returned to its architecturally accurate origins.
 Here, indeed, is an outstanding example of hands-on preservation of which Atlantans can be proud.

-The three-story, Italianate mansion was built in 1856 by Lemuel Pratt Grant (1817-1893), a city pioneer, railroad magnate and philanthropist who donated 100 acres to the city for Grant Park.
-Surviving the Civil War, the house was the 1902 birthplace of golf legend Robert Tyre “Bobby” Jones and was at one time a passion of Margaret Mitchell, the author of Gone with the Wind.
+The three-story, Italianate mansion was built in 1856 by Lemuel Pratt Grant (1817-1893), a city pioneer, railroad magnate and philanthropist who donated 100 acres to the city of Atlanta for Grant Park.
+Surviving the Civil War, the house was the 1902 birthplace of golf legend Robert Tyre “Bobby” Jones and its preservation was, at one time, a passion of Margaret Mitchell, the author of Gone with the Wind.

 Beginning in the 1940s, neglect and fires took their toll on the buff stucco house with two-foot wide walls, 10-foot windows, nine fireplaces and a ballroom.
-Without its four porches and second story, part of the first floor was open to the elements.
-The house was an insult to its former self and its community.
+Without its four porches and its second story, part of the first floor was left vulnerable and open to the elements.
+Indeed, the house was an insult to its former self and its community.

 “Most people want to know the history of the city, and this house can be used to explain how Atlanta grew through the accomplishments of L.P.
 Grant, who helped bring the railroad to Atlanta and make it a transportation hub,” said Grant Park resident Phil Cuthbertson, “For the Grant Park neighborhood, it is one more indication that it has a bright future.”